-Once you’ve taken those steps, you can put yourself on the path toward a healthy financial future.
-And as noted by Krista Neeley, a managing vice president at Appreciation Financial, an insurance and financial services company, our financial health is just as important as our physical, mental and emotional health.
+Krista Neeley, a managing vice president at Appreciation Financial, an insurance and financial services company, says that our financial health is just as important as our physical, mental and emotional health.

 “Taking time to better understand and empower yourself financially can be the backbone to creating the freedom, flexibility and peace of mind you desire for your future,” Neeley says.
 “Having a strong, stable foundation for your finances is a great way to create a bright future in all other areas of your life.”

 Plan your spending with our budget calculator